King Clave: Career

 "ABEJA REINA" and other hits from King Clave were recorded and re-recorded by various artists from Latin America and Europe.
 In January 2012, King Clave re-recorded a version as Formosa Folk Music.

 2 and 3 June 1975 was presented for the first time at Madison Square Garden (New York) and brought together in three concerts, 50,000 people, follow by the Olympia (Paris), Caesars Palace (Las Vegas) and many other world casinos, that same year was presented at the Televisa channel (of Mexico) to the most important program in that country: "Siempre en Domingo", led by Raul Velasco.
-Primetime debut with him Brazil Singer Morris Albert and Spanish Singer Camilo Sesto.
+Primetime debut with him Brazil Singer Morris Albert and Spanish Singer-Songwriter Camilo Sesto.

 In 1976, he appeared in Madison Square Garden, and began a tour across the United States, leading a caravan with Vicente Fernandez, with the participation of Juan Gabriel, Lola Beltran, Trio Los Panchos, Yolanda del Río and Jorge Vargas, among other Mexican artists.

 After the tour, he starred in the Mexican film "La hija de nadie" (released in early 1979).
 Immediately after appeared in " Los Hombres no deben llorar" movie (released on June 21, 1979) starring with Naomi Ceratto (actress whom he married in 1976) and Yolanda del Río.

 In 1980 he participated in the Argentinean film Rhythm "Ritmo, amor y primavera" of Enrique Carreras, with Cacho Chestnut, Monica Gonzaga, Tincho Zabala, Carlos Calvo, Juan Carlos Thorry Alan and Naomi.
 It premiered in January 1981.
 That year appeared several songs in Argentine telenovelas: "Herencia de amor", "Un callejón en las nubes", "Rossé", "Aprender a vivir", "Lo imperdonable" and thus manages to enter the market in his country, Argentina.